 Seekers and solutions are all confidential.
-Following are the parts of success stories we can share with you.
+Following are some of the abridged success stories we can share with you.

 Looking for big-picture answers to biological questions using theoretical and data-driven algorithms is an evolving field known as computational biology (CB).
 While the early work in CB largely came out of collaborations between biologists and physicists, engineers, or statisticians, it has evolved into a distinct field and through new technologies large datasets can be collected and integrated for startling insights.
 They can drive new biological thinking and decisions, enabling users to take previously abstract ideas and apply them to make increasingly precise predictions of complex systems.